 Click on OK to terminate the program.

-This error means that the process was unable to complete collecting the error data and terminated abnormally.
-Some users may decide that it the easiest solution is to delete the WerFault.exe file so that this error won’t appear.
-Since WerFault.exe is a system file, the user cannot delete it from the computer in order to stop the appearance of the error “WerFault.exe – Application Error”.
+That error means that the process was unable to complete collecting the error data and terminated abnormally.
+Some users think that the easiest way to fix WerFault.exe – Application Error is to delete the WerFault.exe.
+It is important to mention that WerFault.exe is a system protected file.
+That means the user cannot delete it from the computer to fix the error “WerFault.exe – Application Error.”

 Dism /Online /Cleanup-Image /RestoreHealth

-- In the list of services find Windows Error Reporting Services and open its properties;
+- In the list of services find Windows Error Reporting Services and double-click it;

 - Stop the service and change its startup type to Disabled;